lawrencegripper/nextflowarm/README.md

 To enable native support for Nextflow on Azure.

 ## The Solution
-This Azure Resource Manager template and the accompanying scripts deploy an Azure Virtual Machine Scale Set hosting Docker and Nextflow for running scientific pipelines.
+This Azure Resource Manager template and the accompanying script deploys an Azure Virtual Machine Scale Set hosting Docker and Nextflow for running scientific pipelines.

-The cluster consists of one jumpbox VM (master node) plus 1-100 (limit can be lifted) slave nodes in a Scale Set, using Azure Files as shared storage.
-Users can submit Nextflow workstreams to the master node for running on the slave nodes.
+The cluster consists of one jumpbox VM (master node) plus 1-100 (limit can be lifted by raising a support ticket) slave nodes in a Scale Set, using Azure Files as shared storage.
+Users can submit Nextflow workstreams to the master node for execution on the slave nodes.

 ## Solution Breakdown
 * azuredeploy.json: